 But, for now, taxpayers continue to foot the bill for the incarceration of a woman who has been rehabilitated and is ready to become a productive member of society and continue to work hard and help others.

 “I do feel, of course, that my sentence is way too long but if I would have only received two years, I don’t think that would have been enough time to accomplish what I have and to realize the changes that needed to be made,” Melissa says.
 “Around the five-year mark was the turning point.
-Of course I’ve continued to grow since then, but when I know I could be out in society making positive changes for people out there, this time being spent in here now just seems like a waste.”
+Of course, I’ve continued to grow since then, but when I know I could be out in society making positive changes for people out there, this time being spent in here now just seems like a waste.”

 “I am highly motivated, and when I get out of here, I am ready to hit the ground running toward my goals,” she says.

-The Facts: Melissa Trigg
+Name: Melissa Trigg